BlackPuma075/Modified-gravity-folps-dev/README.md

 ## **Installation Instructions**

 ### 1. **Set up the environment**
-To create the required environment, follow these steps.
+To use the **FMG** scripts create the required environment, following these steps.
 By default, the environment will be named `fmg_env`, but you can rename it if needed.

 ```bash
 conda env export > environment.yml